Is Hoi An Worth Visiting? A Local’s Guide for 2026

 Great, village energy

-The positives above are self-explanatory, and I could probably add even more.
 The main negative of visiting Hoi An is that the Old Town is touristy.
-And because it’s touristy, there are a lot of street sellers and locals offering services.
+And because it’s touristy, there are a lot of street sellers and locals offering services, mainly massages and coconut boat tours.
 But this isn’t unlike any of the other popular places to visit in Vietnam.
 Ho Chi Minh City, Hanoi, and Da Nang are all very touristy in certain parts, too.

 My black Honda PCX scooter parked along the Thu Bon River in Hoi An Old Town.